huoshan12345/InterfaceBaseInvoke.Fody/README.md

   PM> Install-Package Fody
   PM> Install-Package InterfaceBaseInvoke.Fody
   ```

-- Add the `PrivateAssets="all"` metadata attribute to the `<PackageReference />` items of `Fody` and `InterfaceBaseInvoke.Fody` in your project file, so they won't be listed as dependencies.

 - If you already have a `FodyWeavers.xml` file in the root directory of your project, add the `<InterfaceBaseInvoke />` tag there.
 This file will be created on the first build if it doesn't exist: